-Figure 1 Experimental design for T. castaneum colonisations.Individual females were mated with either one or two males, then introduced into a challengin thermal environment to lay eggs.
+Figure 1 Experimental design for T. castaneum colonisations.Individual females were mated with either one or two males, then introduced into a challenging thermal environment to lay eggs.
 Offspring were counted and used to found subsequent generations.
 We tracked a total of 108 populations for ten generations.

 Figure 2 Colonisation dynamics of experimental T. castaneum populations founded from monogamous or polyandrous females.